MikaCaldera/gutenberg-category/README.md

 	}`

-In your site folder Run the following command `composer require "mikacaldera/rebel-category"`
+In your site folder Run the following command.

+	`composer require "mikacaldera/rebel-category"`

 ## :triangular_ruler: Use